 However, if you live in a rural area where anyone could show up at any time, and it takes the police far too long to reach you, having a dog to protect you and your loved ones is a good move.

 Growing up, we had an alarm system at every house we lived in.
 My mom worked a good deal and my sister and I were home alone frequently.

 My mom wasn’t a fan of guns, and she said an alarm system wouldn’t pee on the floor, but it offered us peace of mind.

 As I’ve grown older, we haven’t had alarm systems in our homes because I didn’t deem it necessary.

-My husband works for a large company which installs commercial security systems.
+My husband works for a large company that installs commercial security systems.
 Since he’s gotten into the trade, he decided our new homestead needed one.

 If some random person shows up to my door while I’m gone, I’ll know it.
 Though this isn’t our only line of defense because we do live outside of city limits, it’s helpful to know if we’re in trouble, someone knows about it and is on the way to help.

 3. Install Surveillance Cameras

 Sadly, many people will come on your land and disrespect your property without considering you in the slightest.
 People will steal from you, use your land, and do anything which crosses their minds.
 Don’t be a victim.
 Instead, put up cameras.